 Q: What if TSA cuts off my zipper handles?

 A: Unfortunately, the TSA reserves the right to cut off not only your locks (even TSA locks), but zippers and zipper handles to access the contents of a bag.
 We have no control nor responsibility for the TSA's actions, nor can we guarantee against such actions.

 A TSA-accepted luggage lock allows baggage screeners and security agents to open your suitcase for inspection using a universal master key.
 A number of manufacturers produce TSA-accepted locks, and they're sold under different brand names.
 The TSA requires the packaging to clearly state that the lock is accepted and recognized by the agency and may be opened by a TSA master key.
 When shopping for a TSA-accepted lock, look for the Travel Sentry or Safe Skies logo on the packaging.
 The Travel Sentry logo is a red diamond, and the Safe Skies mark is a red torch.

 Federal regulations do not require air travelers to use TSA-accepted luggage locks or remove other types of locks, however passengers using non-TSA-accepted locks do so at their own risk.
 Should a bag require additional screening, TSA officers have the right to remove the lock to access the contents.
 Locks that do not open with TSA master keys may be cut from the bag, which may damage the suitcase in addition to destroying the lock.
 In lieu of a TSA-accepted lock, use plastic cables or zip ties; these can be removed easily by TSA and are inexpensive to replace."

 Q: Do you have a warranty on The Wine Check?

-A: Yes, The Wine Check is covered from damage due to faulty workmanship and materials for a period of 60 days from purchase.
+A: Yes, The Wine Check and Wine Check Elite are covered from damage due to faulty workmanship and materials for a period of 60 days from purchase.
 Damage due to mishandling or improper use is not covered by this warranty.